sydrawat/redditbot/README.md

 Simple reddit bot in Python.

-The sbinallabotis here to s🅱️inalla all the reddit users at [r/formuladank](https://www.reddit.com/r/formuladank)
+The sbinallaBot is here to s🅱️inalla all the reddit users at [r/formuladank](https://www.reddit.com/r/formuladank)

 Crazy amount of help from [this link.](http://pythonforengineers.com/build-a-reddit-bot-part-1/)